ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: The toric code in a parallel field

 \subsection{Lattice geometries}

 We implement the square, honeycomb, triangular, and cubic lattices, see Fig.~\ref{fig:TC}.
 On the cubic lattice, the plaquettes contain the four links of cube faces, \textit{not} the twelve links of the cube (that model has a different m-anyon structure).
-We implement open and periodic boundaries, respectively.
+We implement periodic and smooth open (e.g., square lattice: four-qubit plaquettes at the boundaries, three-qubit stars at the boundaries except for the corners, two-qubit stars at the corners) boundaries, respectively.
 New lattices can be added in \ttcode{src/lattice/lattice.cpp}.